Here are the search results for your network/health plan: PEBB Providence Choice Medical Home Plan.

 Before you schedule an appointment with a health care provider, be sure to:

-Before you receive health care services, please communicate your selection to Providence by using this Medical Home Selection form.
-The form includes a list of medical homes and instructions about how to communicate your medical home selection.
+Before you receive health care services, please communicate your selection to Providence by using this Medical Home Selection form

 Before you see a specialist, obtain a referral from your medical home provider.
 If you are outside of the Oregon and southwest Washington service area, the providers listed may be able to provide discounted services to Providence Health Plan members.
 Out-of-network rules apply.
 See your member handbook for details.

 Please wait while your PDF is created.